fabo22/slot-machine-game/README.md

 Win by matching 3 symbols in a horizontal line

 ## User Stories
-- AAU I should be able to land on a page where I see a slot machine with 3 random symbols displayed
+- As a player, I should be able to land on a page where I see a slot machine with 3 random symbols displayed

+- I want to click a button to randomize the 3 symbols so that I see if they are all matching

+- I also want to see how many tokens I have left so that I know how many more times I can play

+- I would also want to have a button to start a new game if I run out of tokens

 ## Technologies
 - Javascript